 The 2050 RTP relies on four categories of strategies for achieving GHG Reductions.
 Table 2 describes improvements based on categories and funding sources.
 How these projects are incorporated into the modeling is explained throughout this document.
-Additional detail on these strategies is also available in the 2050 RTP.
+Additional details on these strategies is also available in the 2050 RTP.

-Table 2: Modeled Improvements and Funding Sources Category Improvement Funding Source Transit Updated transit network to match local plans and efforts Acknowledgment of additional funding opportunities LinkNoCo recommendations CDOT 10-Year Plan, FTA, MMOF TDM TDM program based on local plans and efforts Impact of Council setting aside TMO funding Increase in work from home in all compliance years MMOF, IIJA Operations Arterial signal timing improvements by 2030 and additional signal timing improvements through 2050 CDOT 10-Year Plan, IIJA, Local funds Active Transportation Expansion of the local bicycle and pedestrian network by 2030 and increasing to 2050 Completion of Regional Active Transportation Corridors (RATCs) by 2045 IIJA, MMOF, Local Funds
+Category Improvement Funding Source Transit Updated transit network to match local plans and efforts Acknowledgment of additional funding opportunities LinkNoCo recommendations CDOT 10-Year Plan, FTA, MMOF TDM TDM program based on local plans and efforts Impact of Council setting aside TMO funding Increase in work from home in all compliance years MMOF, IIJA Operations Arterial signal timing improvements by 2030 and additional signal timing improvements through 2050 CDOT 10-Year Plan, IIJA, Local funds Active Transportation Expansion of the local bicycle and pedestrian network by 2030 and increasing to 2050 Completion of Regional Active Transportation Corridors (RATCs) by 2045 IIJA, MMOF, Local Funds